woodworker/WTF.php/README.md

   * Write a short description in a file called explanation.txt

-  * Create a push request.
+  * Create a pull request.

   * ...